bodo-ai/Bodo/docs/docs/faq.md

 If you are using Bodo DataFrames' Pandas API (`bodo.pandas`), all operations will automatically be executed in parallel unless otherwise indicated in the form of a user warning.
 For functions annotated with `bodo.jit`, you can see distributed diagnostics of the compiled function to understand parallelism decisions by the compiler.
-See [parallism docs][basics].
+See [parallelism docs][basics].
 In addition, the Bodo compiler throws a warning if it didn't find any parallelism opportunities in a function.
 You can also see your local machine's CPU usage using tools like `top` and `htop` for both Pandas API and JIT.